netcraftsmen/pangea/README.md

 ### What we learned

-The ability to query huge volumns of breach data with efficient API calls was amazing.
+The ability to query huge volumns of breach data with efficient API calls is amazing.

 ### What's next for the project